 1.1.3.
-Additional EIC activities
+Additional EIC Activities

-Additionally, EIC will also implement:
+Additionally, the EIC will also implement:

-- Highly recommended to all selected start-ups and SMEs, and in exceptional cases small midcaps, although not mandatory, EIC business acceleration services in support of Pathfinder and Accelerator activities and actions.
-The aim will be to connect the EIC Community of funded innovators, including funded Seal of Excellence, to investors, partners and public buyers.
-It will provide a range of coaching and mentoring services to EIC actions.
+- EIC business acceleration services in support of Pathfinder and Accelerator activities and actions.
+These services will be highly recommended to all selected start-ups and SMEs, and in exceptional cases small mid-caps, although the use of these services will not be mandatory.
+The aim will be to connect the EIC community of funded innovators, including funded Seal of Excellence, to investors, partners and public buyers.
+It will provide a range of coaching and mentoring services in relation to EIC actions.
 It will provide innovators with access to international networks of potential partners, including industrial ones, to complement a value chain or develop market opportunities, and find investors and other sources of private or corporate finance.
-Activities will include live events (e.g. brokerage events, pitching sessions) but also, the development of matching platforms or use of existing ones, in close relation with financial intermediaries supported by the InvestEU and with the EIB Group.
-These activities will also encourage peer exchanges as a source of learning in innovation ecosystem, making particular good use of Members of the EIC Board and EIC Fellows; - EIC Fellowship to honour the EU's leading innovators.
-They will be awarded by the Commission on the advice of the High Level Advisory Board to recognise them as ambassadors for innovation; - EIC Challenges, i.e. inducement prizes, to help develop novel solutions to global challenges, bring in new actors and develop new communities.
-Other EIC prizes will include iCapital, the Climate innovation prize, the Social Innovation Inducement Prize, and the Women Innovators' Prize.
-The design of its prizes will be linked to the EIC and to other parts of the EU Framework Programme, including missions and to other relevant funding bodies.
-Opportunities for cooperation with organisations able to provide complementary support (such as enterprises, universities, research organisations, business accelerators, charities and foundations) will be explored.
+Activities will include live events such as brokerage events and pitching sessions, but also the development of matching platforms or use of existing ones, in close relation with financial intermediaries supported by the InvestEU Programme and with the European Investment Bank Group.
+These activities will also encourage peer exchanges as a source of learning in innovation ecosystems, making particular good use of Members of the EIC Board and EIC Fellows: - EIC Fellowships to honour the Union's leading innovators.
+EIC Fellowships will be awarded by the Commission on the advice of the High Level Advisory Board to recognise the recipients as ambassadors for innovation;

+- EIC Challenges, in the form of inducement prizes, to help develop novel solutions to global challenges, bring in new actors and develop new communities.
+Other EIC prizes will include iCapital, the Climate innovation prize, the Social Innovation Inducement Prize, and the Women Innovators' Prize1.
+The design of its prizes will be linked to the EIC and to other parts of Horizon Europe, including missions and to other relevant funding bodies.
+Opportunities for cooperation with organisations able to provide complementary support (such as enterprises, universities, research organisations, business accelerators, charities and foundations) will be explored; - EIC Innovative Procurement, to procure prototypes, or to develop first purchase programme, to facilitate the testing and acquisition of pre-market innovative technologies by national, regional or local public entities, collectively whenever possible.